-Access to a free student medical center.
+Access to a free student medical centre.

 Student associations offer an array of social and cultural experiences.

 International students’ associations are involved in welcoming Erasmus+ and international students.
-An array of events is organized every year by both UBO and the city council to welcome international students, such as a boat tour, a welcome cocktail, the international students’ night…
+An array of events is organised every year by both UBO and the city council to welcome international students, such as a boat tour, a welcome cocktail, the international students’ night…